-Tests by ConsumerLab.com have found that some gummy supplements — particularly gummy multivitamins — do not contain their listed amounts of vitamins or minerals, or they contain impurities.
-We continue to find more problems with candy-like vitamins such as gummies than with traditional forms, such as tablets and caplets.
+Tests by ConsumerLab.com have found that some gummy supplements — particularly gummy multivitamins — contain less than, or much more than, their listed amounts of ingredients.
+We find more problems with candy-like supplements such as gummies than with traditional forms, such as tablets, caplets, and capsules.

-You can see which gummies we have reviewed lately — and which passed or failed our tests — in our reports on multivitamins, vitamin C, vitamin D, calcium, melatonin, probiotics, apple cider vinegar, CoQ10, astaxanthin, and elderberry.
+You can see which gummies we have reviewed most recently — and which passed or failed our tests — in our reports on multivitamins, B vitamins, vitamin C, vitamin D, calcium, melatonin, probiotics, apple cider vinegar, CoQ10, astaxanthin, and elderberry.

-Be aware that not all vitamins, minerals, and other ingredients are easily incorporated into gummies or are not included due to poor taste (such as iron, which would cause a metallic taste), so, if you are interested in a gummy supplement, check that it lists the ingredients you want.
-You can check the ingredients in gummy supplements in "Ingredients" section in each of our reports listed above.
+Also be aware that not all vitamins, minerals, and other ingredients are easily incorporated into gummies due to stability issues (such as with vitamin D or iron), so, if you are interested in a gummy supplement, check that it includes all the ingredients you want.
+You can check the ingredients in gummy supplements in the "Ingredients" section in each of our reports listed above.

 A benefit of gummies is that they may be more palatable than a pill.
 Also, being chewable, they are easier to swallow than a pill and there is not the risk that the product won't properly break apart, as there is with a tablet.

 A risk with any candy-like supplement, particularly for children, is that too many will be consumed, potentially resulting in toxicity.
 It's therefore best to give young children vitamins as needed and not leave them out.

 Other issues with gummies are that many are sweetened with sugars (about 2 grams per gummy), adding extra calories to your diet, and, since they can stick to teeth, gummies can cause gum inflammation and promote cavities, making it particularly important not to have a gummy before going to bed..